seanbell/starcluster-startceleryworker/README.md

 # Whether to include -Ofair (I find that it helps increase worker utilization).
 Ofair = True

+# Whether to use the 'gossip' feature of celery (I disable this by default, but
+# usually it is enabled by default).
+gossip = True

 # Celery log level
 loglevel = info